AMWA-TV/is-12/README.md

 ### What does it do?

-Describes the specification for the NMOS Device Control protocol.
+Describes the specification for the NMOS Device Control & Monitoring Protocol.

 ### Why does it matter?

-Sets out the rules and requirements for implementing the NMOS Device Control protocol in devices and controllers.
+Sets out the rules and requirements for implementing the NMOS Device Control & Monitoring Protocol in devices and controllers.

 ### How does it work?